 Dr. Brian Higginbotham is a Professor in the Department of Human Development and Family Studies at Utah State University.
-He is currently serving as the Associate Vice President for Utah State University Extension, which delivers research-based programs throughout Utah regarding family-life, youth development, agriculture, community and economic development, and natural resources (extension.usu.edu).
-Since 2005, he has been USU’s family-life Extension specialist and has directed one of the largest research-based relationship education initiatives in the county with programs for those who are single, dating, married, remarried, and divorced.
+He is currently serving as the Associate Vice President for Utah State University Extension, which delivers research-based programs throughout Utah regarding family-life, youth development, agriculture, community and economic development, and natural resources (extension.usu.edu ).
+Since 2005, he has been USU’s family-life Extension specialist and directs one of the largest research-based relationship education initiatives in the county with programs for those who are single, dating, married, remarried, and divorced.
+Current funding also supports Fatherhood programming.
 Dr. Higginbotham received his Ph.D. in Human Development & Family Studies and a M.S. in Marriage & Family Therapy from Auburn University.

 - PhD in Human Development and Family Studies, Auburn University, 2005